ImStSl/Quridor/README.md

 # Quridor
-a console version of the game Quridorin cpp language - a freelancering work of mine :)
+a simple console version of the game "Quridor" in cpp language - a freelancering work of mine :)

 it belongs to a year ago